ryu1kup/pyguitar/README.md

 A brief class for playing guitar chords

 ### usage
-You can play guitar chords much easily by instantiating Guitar object and using its method.
+Play guitar chords much easily by instantiating Guitar object and using its method.

 ```
 from pyguitar import Guitar